Learn more about the limited time waiver for the Public Service Loan Forgiveness (PSLF) program.

-The federal government and the State of Vermont each has a scholarship program dedicated to helping young adults who have gone through the foster care system pay for college or career training programs.
-You can also find additional scholarships for Vermonters on this website or in the VSAC scholarships booklet.
+If you've gone through the foster care system and are planning for college or career training, the federal government and the State of Vermont have scholarships available.
+These scholarship programs are dedicated to supporting young adults who have gone through the foster care system and provide additional funding to support the costs of education.
+You can also find additional scholarships for Vermonters in VSAC's scholarships booklet.

-Please note: Although the deadline has passed for all VSAC-assisted scholarships, students can still apply for other scholarships.
-Check pages 39–51 of the booklet for scholarships with deadlines open through July 30.
+Please note: Although the deadline has passed for all VSAC-assisted scholarships, students can still apply for the scholarships that are administered by other organizations.
+Refer to the "Other Scholarships" section on pages 47–62 of the VSAC scholarship booklet for all deadlines through July 30th.

 (Sponsored by the federal government)